aaronkyle/social-development/thematic-issues/fpic/operationalising_FPIC.md

 # Operationalising FPIC
 <br>
 How can (and do) financial lenders ensure that Indigenous Peoples' rights to free, prior and informed consent are meaningfully recognized in development practices?
-This article identifies some different facets of the concept of 'FPIC' and offers some recommendations for how the *principal* of FPIC can be operationalized via policy provisions and practice approaches.
+This article identifies some different facets of the concept of 'FPIC' and offers some recommendations for how the *principle* of FPIC can be operationalized via policy provisions and practice approaches.

 <!-- COMMENTING OUT SELF-REFERENCE
 by Aaron Kyle Dennis